fcaspe/fcaspe.github.io/_pages/splash.md

                 <b>I am a PhD candidate at <a href="https://www.aim.qmul.ac.uk/">QMUL's AIM CDT</a>, a musician, maker, and analog photographer.</b>
             </p>
             <p>
-                I am interested in expressive, and nuanced interactive music technology that is context-aware, and feel natural to use.
-At QMUL, I am designing novel <a href= "https://minifusion.live"> sound-based control modalities for musical instruments with AI </a>. </p>
+                I am interested in expressive, and nuanced interactive music tech that is context-aware, and feels natural to use.
+As a PhD Candidate at <a href="https://c4dm.eecs.qmul.ac.uk/"> C4DM </a>, I am designing <a href= "https://minifusion.live"> generative systems for live sound transformation</a>. </p>
             <p>
-                I also have an International M.Sc.
+                I also have a MSc.
 Degree in <a href="http://ipcv.eu/">Image Processing and Computer Vision</a>; my thesis was about <code>Real-Time</code> DNN serving infrastructure, done at <a href="https://www.mpi-sws.org/">MPI-SWS</a>.
             </p>
             <p>
                 Previously, I studied in Argentina where I received my diploma in <code>Electronic Engineering</code> while working in R&D on <code>Defense and Communications</code>.
 During that time I also studied music and played with several bands in my city, playing guitar, keyboards and singing.